 Get enough sleep

-When you toss and turn all night, levels of brain-damaging proteins in the cerebrospinal fluid can rise: One study suggests that those with chronic sleep problems during middle age may increase their risk of Alzheimer’s later in life.
-“You have to commit to the importance of sleep,” says Dr. Devi.
+When you toss and turn all night, levels of brain-damaging proteins in the cerebrospinal fluid can rise: A 2017 study in Brain suggests that those with chronic sleep problems during middle age may increase their risk of Alzheimer’s later in life.
+“You have to commit to the importance of sleep,” says Gayatri Devi, MD, neurologist, clinical professor of neurology, Downstate Medical Center.
 “I prioritize sleep as one of the most important activities I do—I will leave a party early in order to get a good night’s sleep.”
-Here are 15 myths about Alzheimer’s you should stop believing.

 Stay socially active

 Say yes to those social invitations!
-Studies reveal that people with a large social network are at lower risk of Alzheimer’s and dementia.
+A 2019 study published in PLOS Medicine found that social activity with friends in your 60s could lower your risk of dementia by 12 percent.
 “There is something intrinsically valuable about social engagement,” says Dr. Knopman.
 “It makes sense that those who are more engaged, especially socially, will think more positively and have a better outlook on life.”

-People with advanced degrees have a lower risk of Alzheimer’s.
+People with advanced degrees have a lower risk of Alzheimer’s, according to 2017 research published in the BMJ.
 Education seems to build a “cognitive reserve,” which enables the brain to better resist neurological damage.
 “Higher education has a powerful effect,” says Dr. Knopman.
-It’s never too late—check out the continuing education courses offered near you.
+It’s never too late—check out the continuing education courses offered online or near you.

-Speaking more than one language can protect against Alzheimer’s disease and other types of dementia, according to research.
+Speaking more than one language can protect against Alzheimer’s disease and other types of dementia, according to 2017 research published in Clinical Interventions in Aging.
 While no one is sure why a second language helps so much, Dr. Knopman theorizes that the effort to communicate bilingually is like a workout for the brain, helping preserve gray matter and neurons.
-These 50 everyday habits reduce your risk of dementia.
+If learning another language isn’t something you’re up for, you could opt for any of these 50 everyday habits that reduce your risk of dementia.

 Do it yourself

 Challenging your brain in new ways can enhance memory as you age.
 Dr. Devi has her own take on this: “If there is a problem with the phone or the plumbing, I will try to fix it,” she says.
 “If I try to figure out how to fix this on my own, it is good for my brain.”
 Right now she’s designing and building a window seat.
 “It is a way to keep different parts of my brain thriving.”
-Check out these 8 brain-boosting activities.
+Here are 8 other brain-boosting activities.

 Exercise crucial to your wellness and your brain.
-In research, people who exercise regularly can slow cognitive decline by as much as 38 percent.
+Research published in Cureus in 2020, found that people who exercise regularly can slow cognitive decline.
 According to the Alzheimer’s Society, the combined results of 11 studies indicate that regular exercise can reduce the risk of developing dementia by about 30 percent; it drops the risk of Alzheimer’s by 45 percent.
 “When you are physically active, you burn more calories and you’re less likely to be obese,” explains Dr. Knopman.
 “You’ll have better cardiovascular health because you are pushing your heart rate.”
-Don’t miss these 10 early signs of Alzheimer’s every adult should know.

 Take care of your heart

 “What is good for the heart is good for the brain,” says Dr. Devi.
-Conditions such as high blood pressure, diabetes, and high cholesterol, which increase the risk of cardiovascular disease, may also increase the risk of developing Alzheimer’s, and a new study shows that middle-aged people with risk factors for heart attacks and stroke are also more likely to develop changes in the brain that can lead to the disease.
+Conditions such as high blood pressure, diabetes, and high cholesterol, which increase the risk of cardiovascular disease, may also increase the risk of developing Alzheimer’s, and a 2017 study in JAMA found that middle-aged people with risk factors for heart attacks and stroke are also more likely to develop changes in the brain that can lead to the disease.
 “Anything that keeps the heart healthy is directly related to brain health,” Dr. Devi says.
-Be sure you know to avoid these 9 habits that seriously increase your dementia risk.
+It also reduces the risk of stroke, which can cause it’s own kind of dementia—vascular dementia.

 Lower your stress levels

-Persistent stress can take a toll on the brain, and research indicates that chronic stress can accelerate Alzheimer’s disease.
+Persistent stress can take a toll on the brain, and 2018 research published in Neurobiology of Stress indicates that chronic stress can accelerate Alzheimer’s disease.
 When you’re stressed, your body releases cortisol, a hormone linked to memory trouble.
-In addition, researchers have found that stress can lead to conditions such as depression and anxiety—which also ups the risk for dementia.
+In addition, experts have found that stress can lead to conditions such as depression and anxiety—which also ups the risk for dementia, according to research in Current Opinion in Psychiatry.
 “Eliminating stress helps reduce the amount of cortisol and optimizes glucose utilization, which your brain needs for food,” says Dr. Devi.
-Check out these 15 five-second strategies for shutting down stress.

 Try the MIND diet

 A combination of the Mediterranean diet and the DASH (Dietary Approaches to Stop Hypertension) diet, the MIND diet is designed specifically for brain health.
 (MIND is short for Mediterranean-DASH Diet Intervention for Neurodegenerative Delay.)
 The diet is pretty pleasant: You eat at least three servings of whole grains a day, two portions of vegetables (one of which must be a leafy green), snack on nuts, eat lean proteins like chicken and fish, berries, and have a glass of wine a day.
-According to research, those who adhered to the diet rigorously were able to lower their risk of cognitive decline later in life.
+According to research in Alzheimer’s & Dementia, those who adhered to the diet rigorously were able to lower their risk of cognitive decline later in life.
 You can’t trust all diets, warns Dr. Knopman, but he likes this approach: “I tell my patients that if you follow a reasonable diet with lots of fresh fruits and vegetable that balances different food groups, and avoid obesity, you will be OK.”
-Be sure to include the 9 best foods for your brain.
+Be sure to include the best foods for your brain, too.

 Get your snoring checked out

 Another way to wreck your sleep without realizing it is with sleep apnea.
 According to the National Institutes of Health, sleep apnea occurs when a person’s upper airway becomes blocked repeatedly during sleep, reducing or completely stopping airflow.
 Many factors—from obesity to large tonsils to neuromuscular disorders—can cause sleep apnea.
-If left untreated, sleep apnea not only prevents restful sleep, but it can increase the risk of developing certain health conditions.
+Sleep apnea not only prevents restful sleep, but untreated it can increase the risk of developing certain health conditions.
 “If left untreated, sleep apnea has significant cardiovascular consequences and consequences of mental function,” says Dr. Knopman.
-Recent research also links sleep apnea to the accumulation of biomarkers for Alzheimer’s disease.
+Research presented at the Alzheimer’s Association International Conference in 2017 also links sleep apnea to the accumulation of biomarkers for Alzheimer’s disease.
 Treatment may save your brain, not to mention your life.
-Find out the 9 silent signs of sleep apnea.

 Protect your head